 Savor an included lunch in St. Michel, then continue to the quaint fishing port of Cancale, known as the "Oyster Capital of the World."
 Whether you stroll along the rocky jetty or peruse the crates of dripping wet fresh mollusks set up streetside by local vendors, there’s no escaping the rich bounty of the sea.

-Return to your hotel this evening for dinner on your own.
+This evening, continue on to your hotel outside of Paris, and then enjoy dinner on your own.